Glyphs & Relics

 Streamlined Management

-Inventory, comparison views, and confirm/revert flows were designed to support managing multiple characters and loadouts at once.
-Clear stat deltas, slot indicators, and set visuals help players make fast decisions.
-Revert ensures mistakes are never permanent.
+Inventory, comparison views, and confirm/revert states were structured to support managing multiple characters and loadouts.
+Clear stat deltas, slot indicators, and set icons made tradeoffs visible before commitment, while revert actions prevented costly mistakes.

 Predictable Store Cadence

-A structured monthly store cadence was designed alongside the system, giving players reliable access to upgrade materials and Glyph variants.
-This supported long-term planning for players and predictable forecasting for Live Ops.
+A structured monthly store cadence was built alongside the system, giving players reliable access to upgrade materials and Glyph variants.
+This supported long-term planning for players and consistent revenue beats for Live Ops.

 The